Peer pressure: help your child to be themselves

 There's a phase when fitting in is the most important thing for a young person.
 This changes as they mature and develop their own interests, talents and style.
 Over time, and with your support, they will work out which friends are ‘good’ for them and which aren’t so good.

-By helping your son or daughter identify what makes them unique and how they contribute to friendships, you can give them the confidence to be themselves, as well as recognise and appreciate diversity in others.
+By helping your son or daughter identify what makes them unique and how they contribute to friendships, you can give them the confidence to be themselves, as well as recognize and appreciate diversity in others.

 To protect privacy we’ve changed the names of people whose stories we tell on these pages, but the stories are genuine.